 A lawn with clay soil can be problematic.
 Homeowners worry that their lawn grass won’t grow well in clay soil.
 However, there is always a solution to address the soil quality.
 With sufficient knowledge and effort, you will know how to improve clay soil for lawns in no time.

 Clay soil is not necessarily bad for lawns.
-When there is only a slight amount of clay, your soil will not only be fertile but it will also have better water retention.
+When there is only a slight amount of clay, your soil will not only be fertile but also have better water retention.
 Thus, the problems only arise when there is an excessive amount of clay.
 Clay soil is incredibly dense and it does not drain well.

 Likewise, you can fill a soil sample with bits of soil from various areas in your lawn and send it either to a laboratory or to a county extension.
 Just wait for the results and you will know whether your soil is more acidic or alkaline than necessary.
 Also, you will get recommendations on how to adjust the soil pH to encourage robust grass growth.